rsalzer/COVID_19_VACC/README.md

 # COVID_19_VACC
-making Swiss FOPH-vaccination data machine-readable before they publish them in a reasonable format
+making Swiss FOPH-vaccination data machine-readable before they publish it in a reasonable format

 |field|description|example|
 |---|---|---|